Overbrook, Kansas

 Overbrook is a city in Osage County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,005.

 History

+The Santa Fe Trail passed through the Overbrook area, and ruts can still be seen at certain locations in and around the city.

-Overbrook was founded in 1888.
-It is named after Overbrook, Pennsylvania, the hometown of a railroad construction engineer.
+Overbrook was founded in 1886 when William T. Coffman and Jasper B. Fairchild each donated 30 acres toward the building of a city.
+It is named after Overbrook, Pennsylvania, the home town of a railroad construction engineer.